 What is Produce Safety University (PSU)?

 PSU is a one-week training course designed to help school foodservice staff identify and manage food safety risks associated with fresh produce.
 PSU addresses produce purchased from traditional suppliers, direct from farmers, and through the DoD Fresh program.
+Check out this factsheet for more information and meet the PSU training team.

 What topics are taught in PSU?